Computational Science and Engineering

 The research interests of CSE faculty cover a great variety of computationally intensive areas in engineering, science, and mathematics.
 Recent research has included such far-ranging topics as micromachined devices, guidance/control systems, imaging systems, distribution networks, telecommunications systems, and transportation systems.
 Faculty research encompasses applications in areas such as aircraft design, materials design, manufacturing operations scheduling, and applied optimization in operations and industrial engineering.

-The doctoral program in Computational Science and Engineering (CSE PhD) allows students to specialize at the doctoral level in a computation-related field of their choice via focused coursework and a doctoral thesis through a number of participating host departments, including Aeronautics and Astronautics; Chemical Engineering; Civil and Environmental Engineering; Earth, Atmospheric and Planetary Sciences; Mechanical Engineering; Mathematics; and Nuclear Science and Engineering.
+The doctoral program in Computational Science and Engineering (CSE PhD) allows students to specialize at the doctoral level in a computation-related field of their choice via focused coursework and a doctoral thesis through a number of participating host departments, including Aeronautics and Astronautics; Chemical Engineering; Civil and Environmental Engineering; Earth, Atmospheric and Planetary Sciences; Materials Science and Engineering; Mathematics; Mechanical Engineering; and Nuclear Science and Engineering.
 The emphasis of thesis research activities is the development of new computational methods and/or the innovative application of computational techniques to important problems in engineering and science.

 The CSE program is administered jointly by CCSE and the host departments.
 Students must submit an online application to the CSE PhD program, indicating the department they wish to be hosted in.
 To gain admission, CSE program applicants must receive approval from both the host department graduate admission committee and the CSE graduate admission committee.
 See the website for more information about the application process, requirements, and relevant deadlines.